Granite Manufacturing Process

 In the granite manufacturing process, this method is used for cutting smaller granite slabs, often referred to as “vertical size slabs.”
 These slabs typically measure 6 to 11 ft in length and over 2.5 to 3.5 ft in height.

-Griding, Polishing and Slab Resining
+Grinding, Polishing and Slab Resining

 At any manufacturing or processing unit, the critical element is the cutting and finishing process, which uses different sets of technology.
-Here are the two main methods
+Here are the two main methods:

 FOR FINISHING